ahmad-alkadri/ahmad-alkadri.github.io/content/posts/fixing-twitter-scrapers.md

 On the other hand, I also picked up a new hobby since couple months ago.
 That is learning game development.
 It's still a bit too early for me to show anything, I've been doing basically nothing except following a lot of tutorials on YouTube to get hands-on learning (note: if you're learning Pygame and looking for some excellent tutorials, I would recommend this channel called [Clear Code](https://www.youtube.com/@ClearCode) wholeheartedly.
 Hands down the best Pygame tutorials I've ever seen.
 Practically teaching me about game dev workflow from zero).
 Nevertheless, I really aim to create my own game one day--maybe I should blog about it more later.

-Anyway, this blog shouldn't be about my painful but so far satisfying process of learning game.
+Anyway, this blog shouldn't be about my painful but so far satisfying process of learning game development.
 Not really.
-What happened was that while I was tidying up my github repo a little bit (so many abandoned weekend projects, *gosh*), I suddenly found my old Tweet Cloud Maker repo again.
+What happened was that about one or two weeks ago, while I was tidying up my github repo a little bit (so many abandoned weekend projects, *gosh*), I suddenly found my old Tweet Cloud Maker repo again.
 It was archived, and I remember that it was archived because, after some changes in Twitter API (I believe it was some time early this year), the `snscrape` module--the primary module that I used to scrape tweets from Twitter--stopped working for me.

 I remember myself not having too much time back then, and decided to take it down, promising myself to fix it one day.